Digital Air Strike: Pack Your Showroom Fast

 +

-To put that in concrete terms, Little Rock Volkswagen sold 64 units for $294,821 in gross.
-Salt Lake City GMC sold 89 units for $421,593.
+Real store results put the numbers in context.
+Little Rock Volkswagen closed 64 units for $294,821 in gross.
 Oklahoma City CDJR moved 83 units for $398,762.
-Torrance Chevrolet closed 72 units for $345,688.
-These are not outlier results from perfect markets.
-They’re the output of a disciplined process applied consistently.
+Torrance Chevrolet sold 72 units at $345,688.
+These aren’t outliers.
+They’re what happens when every phase of the campaign runs correctly.

-How does a digital air strike differ from traditional dealership event marketing methods?
+How does a digital air strike differ from traditional dealership marketing methods?

 +